scudrunner/RpiHotspot/README.md

 Notes on what is changed

-1) After getting hostapd, it was installing as masked, and you need to unmask it - this appears to be being addressed in the documentation, but it was an issue for me after executing 'sudo apt-get install hostapd'     and then  ' sudo systemctl disable hostapd'   you then need to run  'sudo systemctl unmask hostapd' and then see if you can start hostapd with 'sudo systemctl status hostapd'   if it starts - shut it down again, but you now know it works
+1) After getting hostapd, it was installing as masked, and you need to unmask it - this appears to be being addressed in the documentation, but it was an issue for me
+Steps
+'sudo apt-get install hostapd'
+'sudo systemctl disable hostapd'  - per the website 'sudo systemctl unmask hostapd'
+'sudo systemctl enable hotapd'
+'sudo systemctl start hostapd'   make sure it starts...... and then 'sudo systemctl disable hostapd' - so that the script can manage it

 2) The Autohotpot script was not reading the wifi networks correctly and I implemented a code change from a comment to "clean" the ssid.  the code I implemented is not fully liked by raspbian, but seems to do the trick